Potential divergence in tracing $\mu$ and $\tau$ flavors of astrophysical neutrinos: Introduction

-This work is intended to derive the general expressions of $\eta^{}_\alpha$ in terms of $f^{}_\beta$, $|U^{}_{\alpha i}|^2$ and $|U^{}_{\beta i}|^2$ (for $i = 1, 2, 3$ and $\alpha, \beta = e, \mu, \tau$), so as to infer the possible flavor composition of an astrophysical source from a precision measurement of the corresponding flavor distribution at a terrestrial neutrino telescope.
-Such a calculation is important but has been lacking.
-We find that the result is rather nontrivial as a potential divergence may appear in inferring the values of $\eta^{}_\mu$ and $\eta^{}_\tau$ due to an approximate $\mu$-$\tau$ interchange symmetry associated with the PMNS matrix $U$.
-To illustrate this effect, we apply our formula to the IceCube all-sky neutrino flux data ranging from 5 TeV to 10 PeV~\cite{Abbasi:2025fjc} by naively assuming that the relevant sources have the same flavor composition.
-We show that only $\eta^{}_e$ and $\eta^{}_\mu + \eta^{}_\tau$ can be extracted from the measurements of $f^{}_e$, $f^{}_\mu$ and $f^{}_\tau$ if the $\mu$-$\tau$ flavor symmetry is exact, and the latest JUNO and Daya Bay precision antineutrino oscillation data on the flavor mixing angles $\theta^{}_{12}$~\cite{Abusleme:2025wem} and $\theta^{}_{13}$~\cite{DayaBay:2022orm} will help a lot in this connection.
+\item We apply our formulas to the recently reported IceCube all-sky neutrino flux data ranging from 5 TeV to 10 PeV~\cite{Abbasi:2025fjc} by assuming that the relevant astrophysical sources have the same flavor composition.
+In this case we find that the IceCube best-fit values of $f^{}_e$, $f^{}_\mu$ and $f^{}_\tau$ lead to reasonable results of $\eta^{}_e$ and $\eta^{}_\mu + \eta^{}_\tau$, but the individual values of $\eta^{}_\mu$ and $\eta^{}_\tau$ do not make sense because they suffer from the divergent effects caused by both an approximate $\mu$-$\tau$ flavor symmetry of $U$ and the experimental uncertainties of $f^{}_\mu$ and $f^{}_\tau$. \end{itemize} In addition, we explain why only $\eta^{}_e$ and $\eta^{}_\mu + \eta^{}_\tau$ at an astrophysical source can be extracted from the measurements of $f^{}_e$ and $f^{}_\mu = f^{}_\tau$ at a neutrino telescope if the $\mu$-$\tau$ flavor symmetry is exact, and the latest JUNO and Daya Bay precision antineutrino oscillation data on the flavor mixing angles $\theta^{}_{12}$~\cite{JUNO:2025gmd} and $\theta^{}_{13}$~\cite{DayaBay:2022orm} will help a lot in this extreme case.